LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D1-CssLayout-Float.md

 ## CSS background properties
 - `background-color`&mdash;sets the color of the background.
 - `background-image`&mdash;sets an image to use as the background.
-- `background-repeat`&mdash;conttrols how an image is or isn't repeated.
+- `background-repeat`&mdash;controls how an image is or isn't repeated.
 - `background-attachment`&mdash;controls whether or not the image scrolls with the page.
 - `background-position`&mdash;sets the initial position of background images.